DNXLabs/terraform-aws-sns/README.md

 The following resources will be created:

  - Simple Notification Services (SNS) topic
  - Provides a Lambda Function resource.
 Lambda allows you to trigger execution of code in response to events in AWS, enabling serverless backend solutions.
+The Lambda function details and documentation are available on `DNXLabs/lambda-cloudwatch-slack`.
  - Gives an external source (like a CloudWatch Event Rule, SNS, or S3) permission to access the Lambda function.
 In our case is SNS
  - An SNS topic policy resource